-- a) Girders should be pretensioned rather than post tensioned, unless transportation problems dictate post-tensioning (see Section 16.2), or the girders are to be spliced. - b) The design of prestressed concrete members shall be based on a 50 MPa Specified 28-day Compressive Strength for Box girders and solid slabs, and 60 MPa for NU girders, respectively.
+- a) Girders should be pretensioned rather than post tensioned, unless transportation problems dictate post-tensioning (see Section 16.2), or the girders are to be spliced. - Capacity of all girders in the cross-section shall be identical.
+Side-by-side box girders, and girders carrying any unusual additional dead loads, may be designed differently with approval of the Structural Section c) The design of prestressed concrete members shall be based on a 50 MPa Specified 28-day Compressive Strength for Box girders and solid slabs, and 60 MPa for NU girders, respectively.